tzlaine/lewg_omnibus/paper.md

-Since we now have an effective fork of the standard algorithms into the unconstrained ones in `std` and the concept-constrained ones in `std::ranges`, *and* considering that we have parallel verions of most of the algorithms, how do we want new algorithm submissions to be propoesed?
+Since we now have an effective fork of the standard algorithms into the unconstrained ones in `std` and the concept-constrained ones in `std::ranges`, *and* considering that we have parallel verions of most of the algorithms, how do we want new algorithm submissions to be proposed?

 Suggested Poll: All new algorithms should be concept-constrained, and go into `std::ranges`.

-Suggested Poll: Parallel versions of new algorithms should not be part of an initial proposal.
+Suggested Poll: For new algorithms with non-parallel overloads, parallel overloads should not be part of an initial proposal.

 # The Proper Use of `explicit` in Types and Class Templates in the Standard Library